withastro/starlight/.changeset/satteri-support.md

 });
 ```

-Note that Expressive Code is not yet compatible with the Sätteri processor.
+Note that Expressive Code, which Starlight uses to render code blocks and add support for highlighting parts of code examples, is not yet compatible with the Sätteri processor.
 To opt into Sätteri for now, set [`expressiveCode: false`](https://starlight.astro.build/reference/configuration/#expressivecode) in your Starlight config to render code blocks with Astro's built-in Shiki highlighter.

 ⚠️ **BREAKING CHANGE:** The minimum supported version of Astro is now v6.4.0.